RafaySP/CRUD/README.md

-this is going to be a CRUD project on c.
-1,  Create (4:20 am -> )
+this is going to be a CRUD project on c with an array 1,  Initialize (4:20 am -> 4:28 am)